hms-networks/flexy-thingworx-connector/import/README.md

 Running this script will destroy all data created by the connector.
 In particular, CleanAllData deletes all entities that are located in the FlexyConnector project and contain "-StreamData" or "-TableData" in the name.

+### InsertAlarmItem
+Inserts an Alarm into its proper stream.
+Each Ewon gets its own stream.
+If the stream does not exist, then a stream will be created.
+The stream name is always 'ewonName'-StreamAlarm.

+Parameters:
+String tagName: The name of the tag that the alarm was thrown on.
+String ewonName: The name of the Ewon that sent the alarm.
+String alarmType: The type of the alarm.
+String alarmStatus: The alarm's current status.
+String timestamp: The timestamp of the tag to be inserted in ISO 8601 format.

 ### InsertDataTableItem
 This inserts a tag into a data table based on the name of the tag and the Ewon that the tag came from.
 If the data table does not exist, then a new data table will be created.